tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 </strong>

 There are a few things that I as a DBA want setup before doing anything else.
 One of those is email alerts.
 Let's be honest, there is only so much time in a day and opening a tool and looking at everything is not as easy as it sounds.
 Email alerting is a must when it comes to our instances.
 When SQL Monitor was finished installing and I logged in, there was a nice view of four tabs that I had available.
-One of those tabs was, “configuration”.
+One of those tabs was, "configuration".
 A thorn in any product is when configuring it is painful or so complex that you simply do not set it up just how you want it.
 Sometimes that even goes as far as getting to configuration settings.
 SQL Monitor makes this entire process easy and clear.

 **</p>